vmware-nsx/eval-docs-ids-ips/README.md

 8. In the **timeline** above, you can click the dots that represent each event to get summarized information.

 You have now successfully completed a simple attack scenario !
 In the next exercise, we will run through a more advanced scenario, in which will move the attack beyond the initial exploit against the Drupal web-frontend to a database server running on the internal network and then moving laterally once again to another database server beloging to a different application.
 This is similar to real-world attacks in which bad actors move within the network in order to get to the high value asset/data they are after.
 The NSX Distributed IDS/IPS and Distributed Firewall are uniquely positioned at te vNIC of every workload to detect and prevent this lateral movement.

+## Lateral Attack Scenario
+**Estimated Time to Complete: 30 minutes**

+In this exercise, we will use **Metasploit**  once again to launch another exploit against the **Drupal** service runnning on the **App1-WEB-TIER VM**.
+Then  we will use this compromised server as a **pivot** to gain access to the internal network which is not direclty accessible from the external VM.
+Traffic to the internal network will be routed through an established **reverse shell** from the **App1-WEB-TIER VM**.

+and confirm the NSX Distributed IDS/IPS was able to detect this exploit attempt.

+**Confirm IP addressess of deployed VMs**
+1. In the NSX Manager UI, navigate to Inventory -->  Virtual Machines
+2. Click **View Details**
+2. Note the IP addresses for the 4 VMs that were deployed